 Such back-office operations are easy to forget, and many businesses with older accounting software may be limited to certain printers.
 Follow the workflow of back-office operations as part of your BC planning.
 As you can see, a proper plan requires that all of these complexities have been addressed beforehand.

 And conceptually, any BC plan is sort like insurance - you pay for something that you hope you'll never have to use.
 But boy, when you need it, you're sure glad that you did it.
 And lastly, always, always, always remember to consider where you store this plan and who has access to it.
-If you store it on your in-house servers, it's just like you don't have one!
+If you store it on your in-house servers, when it's time to access it, it'll be just like you didn't have one!

 Just like anyone hit with a disaster, we're now shoring up own our home disaster preparedness.
 Candles - check.
 Matches - check.
+Food - check.
+Batteries - check.
+Wifi hot spot - check.
 Generator for wifi hot spot - check.
 Never having to use any of this - priceless!